henrynn/BingSearch/Batch-Update-Custom-Domain/readme.md

 # AddCustomDomain.py

-This script is used to batch add custom allowed/blocked domains to an Azure Bing Search account.
+This script is used to batch add custom allowed/blocked domains to an Azure Grounding with Bing Custom Search account.

 ## Overview